Hey there, wonderful people!

 We accept the love we think we deserve. — Stephen Chbosky Click To Tweet

 If you keep repeating the same relationships, only with different people, that means that you have some inner work to do.
 It’s probably somehow connected to your childhood and yes, you can definitely do something about it.
-If you need further help, sign up for the waitlist:

 The wounds people receive from their first love experiences often have an impact on them for life.
 Unless they work on them and find healthy ways to fulfill their unmet needs.
 So, how can you break the cycle of needing other people to feel a certain way?